thedude0606/manusoptions/PROGRESS.md

 - Refactored `get_technical_indicators` to return a single table with a timeframe column
 - Updated dashboard_app.py to handle the new data structure
 - Fixed options chain tab by replacing incorrect `get_option_chain` method with the correct `option_chains` method in the Schwab API client
+- Fixed options generations (Recommendations) tab by adding missing selected-symbol-store and update interval
+- Enhanced technical indicators store to include timeframe_data structure for Recommendations tab
-- Updated documentation to reflect the options chain fix
+- Updated documentation to reflect all fixes and architectural changes
 - Pushed all changes to GitHub repository

 ## In Progress